-KNCV-led, USAID-funded TB REACH Nigeria / Challenge TB project (CTB) in Nigeria was a 5-year, USAID-funded program that concentrates its activities in 12 priority states and support to strengthen national-level systems.
+KNCV-led, USAID-funded TB REACH Nigeria / Challenge TB project (CTB) in Nigeria was a 5-year, USAID-funded program that concentrates its activities in 12 priority states and helps to strengthen national-level systems.
 The project aligns with the National TB Strategic Plan 2014-2020 to ensure state specific interventions with the aim of improving universal access to TB diagnosis and treatment through strategic expansion of services.

 Nigeria is a high TB burden country where underdiagnosis is a major challenge, meaning far too many patients do not receive proper treatment.
 This is one of the reasons why the CTB focused on expanding diagnostic and treatment services, through community-based approaches.
 Examples of these community-based approaches are the engagement with Patent Medicine Vendors (PMVs) and community volunteer, Contact Investigators.